agricolamz/checkdown/README.md

 ### 1.2 Give some hints with the `check_hint()` function

-Sometimes you now in advance what kind of mistakes will your students do.
-Some students are shy and don't like ask questions, so hints could partially solve  this problem.
+Sometimes you know in advance what kind of mistakes will your students do.
+Some students are shy and don't like asking questions, so hints could partially solve  this problem.
 Again all you need is to create a following chunk with the chunck atribute `results='asis'` in your `rmarkdown` document:

 ```{r, results="asis"}
 check_hint("You can use the rmarkdown package")